jackTabsCode/asphalt/README.md

 asphalt sync --target debug
 ```

 You can also perform a dry run to verify which assets will be synced.
-This displays the assets that would be synced without syncing them.
+This exits with a non-zero status code if any asset hashes have changed.
+You can use this for CI checks to ensure that your assets are up-to-date.

 ```bash
 asphalt sync --dry-run
 ```

-### `asphalt list`

-Lists asset paths from the lockfile and their corresponding Roblox asset IDs.

 ### `asphalt migrate-tarmac-manifest`